What is Green REAP?

 Green REAP is centred around Indigenous lifeways and traditional conservation methods.
 Community conservation groups determine their own forest and rangelands management priorities and approaches.
 BOMA assists them to identify green livelihoods and derive an economic benefit from their sustainable natural resource management.

-6. Will I be able to contribute to Green REAP through carbon offset programmes?
+6. Will I be able to contribute to REAP for Climate Resilience through carbon offset programmes?

 In the future, yes.